-Step Five Preliminary Review: Submit one full-size printed copy, one emailed PDF copy and one emailed AutoCAD-compatible copy for Preliminary approval after schematic design development by 4:00 pm, 14 days before the regularly scheduled ARC meeting.
+Step Five Preliminary Review: Submit one full-size printed copy and one emailed PDF copy for Preliminary approval after schematic design development by 1:00 pm, 21 days before the regularly scheduled ARC meeting.

-Step Six Final Review: Revise as required indicating each change with a "revision cloud"

-and a written description attached to the Final application specifying all changes made and include a Scaled Landscape and Paint Application.
-Submit two full-size printed copies, one 11x17 printed copy, one emailed PDF copy and one emailed AutoCAD-compatible copy by 4:00 pm, 14 days before the regularly scheduled approval.
-If the Village of Bald Head Island building permit has not been issued and on-site construction has not begun within the 24-month approval period, the ARC approval expires.
-If ARC approval expires before the project has been started, the construction deposit will be returned.
+Step Six Final Review: Revise as required indicating each change with a "revision cloud" and a written description attached to the Final application specifying all changes made and include a Scaled Landscape and Paint Application.
+Submit two full-size printed copies, one 11x17 printed copy and one emailed PDF copy by 1:00 pm, 21 days before the regularly scheduled ARC meeting.